-One of several titles to support the Super Scope
+The game is one of a handful of titles to support the Super Scope peripheral for the SNES.

 The Battle Game is effectively Metal Combat's campaign mode, which pits players in their ST Falcon (or Tornado if a cheat code is entered) against the top ST combatants of various regions of Earth.
 After all of Earth's top combatants are defeated, the player will move on to space to fight the Battle Game ruler Thanatos.
 What they will instead find, are plot twists abound.

 Players engage in combat with enemies in a one on one setting, using the Super Scope to fire on their opponents.
 The player's ST is capable of firing very weak rapid shots (typically used defensively to shoot down enemy projectiles), and charged shots of varying power depending on how long the shot is charged for.
 The most powerful charged shot available to the player is the Treble Shot, which can be used to cause massive damage to enemy weak points, as well as wipe most enemy projectiles off the screen in a single shot.

 Aside from the basic rapid and charged shots, the player can also acquire special one-use power ups.
 At the end of each battle, the player will be rewarded with a bomb (which carries over to the next fight), and at the end of most battles the player will be upgraded with a special single shot power (such as a temporary shield, or a power boost).
 Players may hold a maximum of five bombs, and as many special items as they'd like, although they can only bring two special items into battle (bombs must be brought into battle and are automatically added to the players weapon list).